saint11/DeadWeight/source/index.md

 Equipped armor and helmet go on the torso slots, wielded items, including torches go on the hands.
 Unless the player has a really good explanation, a character can only wield one item on each hand, even with 2 slots.
 For just carrying stuff, carrying 2 items on each hand is fine.

 <pagebreak>

+# About

+This system [open source](https://github.com/saint11/DeadWeight) and is released under [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/),you are free to hack, copy, change and even sell works derivative from this system, as long you give proper attribution.
+The **Dead Weight** logo cannot be used without express permission, though.

+This game was designed and illustrated by me, [Pedro Medeiros](http://www.saint11.org) and if you like what I'm doing, you may consider supporting me on [Patreon](https://www.patreon.com/saint11).